Isn't there a printed book version of the Compendium?

 We use the relational database program dBASE III+ (yes, a DOS program).
 The address information is in one database, projector equipment in a second, people in a third, the text blocks and URLs in yet more databases.
 Each database is indexed, and records are linked using unique locater codes.
 This allows us to link indefinite numbers of records — such as attaching multi-person staffs to single institutions or multiple projectors to single domes, for example — without the overhead of duplicated data in each.

-When people ask for our publication in electronic form, what they usually want is either 1) a mailing list so they can pitch some product or service to the planetarium or planetarian, or 2) a data set from which marketing analyses can be run for commercial or research intent.
+When people ask for our data in electronic form, what they usually want is either 1) a mailing list so they can pitch some product or service to the planetarium or planetarian, or 2) a data set from which marketing analyses can be run for commercial or research intent.
 We do make available a subset of the information in our databases to parties we perceive as beneficial to the planetarium community — sometimes even our competition.

 We can make available the "address block" in database form.
 Scroll down for details about which items are included.
 For those wanting information extending beyond what's needed for mailings, you'll have to contact us about doing custom database programming for you.

 dBASE III+ files are space-filled, not delimited, databases.
 Most database and spreadsheet programs can import .DBF format files.
 The structure of each record is detailed below.
-We store the files into zip archives for transmission as an e-mail attachment.
+We store the files into zip archives for transmission as an email attachment.
 U.S. and International combined are usually less than 200K zipped; they expand to approximately 450K each when unzipped.

 Structure for dBASE III+ databases:

-Field Field Name Type Width
+Field Field Name Type Width Dec

 1 PLT_NAME Character 30